isomerpages/jointpoly-polyforum/_forum-details/Programme Highlight.md

 <td rowspan="1" colspan="1">
 <h4><strong>Total Defence Quest</strong></h4>
 <p></p>
-<p></p>
-<p>All participants will go through a unique activity on Day 1 of the forum
+<p>Kick off Day 1 of the forum with an exciting activity in an “Amazing Race”
-in an “Amazing Race” format, where teams of will travel on foot to landmarks and historical points of interest in Singapore to re-learn about the TD Pillars and take part in activities that help them better understand the role each citizen must play to maintain our nation’s peace and sovereignty.
-The participants will also get to taste and consume Field Rations as part of the activities prior to the Race.&nbsp;&nbsp;&nbsp;</p>
+format, where teams of will travel on foot to landmarks and historical points of interest in Singapore to learn about the TD Pillars and take part in activities that help them better understand the role each citizen must play to maintain our nation’s peace and sovereignty.
+Participants will also get to taste and consume Field Rations as part of the activities!&nbsp;&nbsp;</p>
 <p></p>
 </td>
 </tr>